2016 Democratic Party presidential debates and forums: Number of debates

-Bernie Sanders and Martin O'Malley criticized the number of DNC debates, saying that there should have been more debates.
+Bernie Sanders and Martin O'Malley criticized the number of DNC debates, saying that there should have been more of them.
 The DNC had scheduled six debates, the same number it had scheduled in the previous two contested primaries, 2004 and 2008.
 Democratic Party candidates are not formally allowed to participate in non-sanctioned debates if they want to participate in the official DNC debates.
 However, that rule is unenforceable if candidates jointly agree to additional debates or if the sanctioned debates are already over, as was the case in 2016 and in previous years when additional debates were scheduled.

 Criticism over the number of debates reached a peak at the DNC's national meeting in Minneapolis on August 28.
 State Senator Martha Fuller Clark, vice chair of the New Hampshire Democratic Party, reportedly had an "intense discussion" about the number of debates with DNC chairwoman Debbie Wasserman Schultz.
 During the national meeting, candidate Martin O'Malley criticized DNC officials for the lack of debates.
 Cecil Benjamin, chair of the Democratic Party of the US Virgin Islands, interrupted the meeting to offer a motion to increase the number of debates; the motion received applause and cheers from the audience.

 In early September, Congresswoman Tulsi Gabbard and former Mayor of Minneapolis R. T. Rybak released a statement calling for more debates and for releasing the restrictions imposed to keep candidates from participating in non-DNC debates.
 Former DNC chair Howard Dean expressed his disappointment in the rule barring candidates from non-DNC debates, saying "It's not right."
-A small protest took place outside the DNC headquarters in Washington DC on September 16 calling for more debates.
+A small protest took place outside the DNC headquarters in Washington, D.C., on September 16 calling for more debates.
 On September 18, House Minority Leader Nancy Pelosi echoed calls for more debates in an interview with the Los Angeles Times.

 On September 19, 2015, during her speech at the New Hampshire Democratic Party convention, DNC chair Wasserman Schultz was heckled with shouts for more debates.
 On September 22, the Vermont Democratic Party sent a letter to the DNC calling for more debates.